sqlxpert/lights-off-aws/README.md

 ### Multi-Region

-If you plan to deploy Lights Off to multiple regions, whether by creating a CloudFormation stack in each region or a central CloudFormation StackSet covering multiple regions (and possibly multiple AWS accounts),
+If you plan to deploy Lights Off to multiple regions, regardless of the deployment method,

-1. Create S3 buckets for AWS Lambda function source code in all [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) of interest.
-Use the same bucket name prefix and append the region code for the region in which you are creating the bucket.
-For example, create `my-bucket-us-east-1` in US East (N. Virginia) and `my-bucket-us-west-2` in US West (Oregon).
+1. Create S3 buckets with the same name prefix but different region codes in in all [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) of interest.
+For example, create `my-bucket-us-east-1` in US East (North Virginia) and `my-bucket-us-west-2` in US West (Oregon).

 2. Upload
    [lights_off_aws_perform.py.zip](/lights_off_aws_perform.py.zip)